SenegalLang/Senegal/docs/docs/overview.md

 Feel free to join in and help out with Senegal.
 You can start by
 - Joining the discord - https://discord.gg/9dq6YB2
 - and reading the style guide - https://lang-senegal.web.app/docs/Contribute/style

-## Documentation
-The documentation is still a work in progress, but you can find it at: https://lang-senegal.web.app/